EnviDat/monitoring-backend/gcnet/README.rst

 using the commands in the gcnet/management/commands directory.
 Continuous data imports are documented in the section "Continuous Data Processing and Import".

-During data imports values that were assigned in the source files as errors or missing  are converted to null
+During data imports values that were assigned in the source files as errors or missing  are converted to null, to change this modify gcnet/fields.py

     The erroneous values are: '999', '999.0', '999.00', '999.000', '999.0000', '-999', NaN'